+Recrystallisation solvents:

-Recrystallisation solvents: Mixtures A-C: both components from water Mixtures D-F: colourless component from methanol yellow component from petroleum spirit, b.p 60-80 °C
+Mixtures A-C: both components from water

+Mixtures D-F: colourless component from methanol

+yellow component from petroleum spirit, b.p 60-80 °C

-In your report, use the isolated weights of each component prior to recrystallisation to deduce the original composition of the mixture.
-In the theory section, indicate that you understand the different types of chromatography systems, eluotropic series, and $R_f$ values (see Harwood and Moody for a general discussion).
+- 1. A brief introduction stating the aims and objectives of the experiment. - 2.
+A very brief theory section, demonstrating that you understand the different types of chromatography systems, eluotropic series, and R_f values (see Harwood and Moody for a general discussion).